 - C. Circulation= As it sounds, good circulation to all the body’s organs.

 - D. Disability = Level of the patient’s consciousness, sensibility, ability to move.

 - E. Exposure = Protect the patient against the environment.

 Thank you, Anders.
-I am reading your book, The Power of Your Breath, and it is so good.
+I am reading your book, Conscious Breathing, and it is so good.